 If you do an internet search on long-term care it will return a substantial amount of information.
-Longevity is a major retirement planning concern.
-As you prepare for retirement not planning for the financial costs and burdens associated with aging will negatively affect your future income and lifestyle.
+Longevity is a significant retirement planning concern.
+As you prepare for retirement, not planning for the financial costs and burdens associated with aging will negatively affect your future income and lifestyle.

-The result is many more Americans own Long-Term Care Insurance to protect their future retirements and reduce the stress that is placed on the extended family.
-In 2018, the major insurance companies paid over $10.3 Billion in benefits from these policies to American families.
+The result is that many more Americans own Long-Term Care Insurance to protect their future retirements and reduce the stress placed on the extended family.
+In 2020, the major insurance companies paid over $11.6 Billion in benefits from these policies to American families.

 Women Receiving Benefits from Long-Term Care Insurance

 It should be no surprise that women are the biggest beneficiary of these policies.
-According to a Long-Term Care Insurance claims study nearly two-thirds of benefits went to women.
-The study was conducted by the American Association for Long-Term Care Insurance (AALTCI), a national consumer education and advocacy group.
+According to a Long-Term Care Insurance claims study, nearly two-thirds of benefits went to women.
+The study was conducted by the American Association for Long-Term Care Insurance (AALTCI), national consumer education and advocacy group.

 Without a Long-Term Care Plan the Impact on Women is Greater

-The claims data shared to the AALTCI by seven of the largest companies in Long-Term Care Insurance.
+The claims data shared with the AALTCI by seven of the largest companies in Long-Term Care Insurance.

-"Women are likely to need long-term care for a variety of reasons that generally result from living longer lives as well as conditions like dementia and Alzheimer's disease," Slome explained.
+"Women are likely to need long-term care for a variety of reasons that generally result from living longer lives as well as conditions like dementia and Alzheimer's disease."

 Suzi Orman, a nationally known financial expert, has long recommended American families purchase Long-Term Care Insurance.
 She points out this importance on her website www.suzeorman.com.

 “Given our increasingly long-life spans and the fast-rising cost of health care, an LTCi policy can be the linchpin of a secure retirement.”Suzi Orman, a nationally known financial expert

 She says because of the risk, women should be sure to plan ahead and consider Long-Term Care Insurance.